chaoss/wg-evolution/implementations/README.md

 You can run the notebooks directly in [Binder](https://mybinder.org):
 Just click on the "launch binder" logo.

-You can also run the notebooks locally in your computer.
+You can also run the notebooks locally on your computer.
 For that, you need a Python3 environment with certain modules installed (it is recommendable to use a virtual environment, see [Creation of virtual environments](https://docs.python.org/3/library/venv.html)).